FAQ - The Student council introduces itself

 What does a Student council do?

-Our main task is to represent the interests of all students within the student body.
-For this reason, you are welcome to send us your wishes, problems, concerns and comments so that we can pass them on!
+Our main role is to represent the interests of all students within the student body.
+For this reason, please feel free to send us your requests, problems, concerns and comments so that we can pass them on!

 • Committee work

-• Speaking for the students (mediation, dispute resolution, suggestions)
+• Acting as a voice for students (mediation, conflict resolution, suggestions)

-We also organise the orientation week (O-Week) and other events outside the regular university routine.
-Sometimes these only take place within the degree programme (e.g. coffee and cake at the start of the semester), but in cooperation with other Student councils of the Institute, we also occasionally plan larger celebrations, to which everyone is of course welcome!
-This includes, for example, the winter party 2024 or a joint O-week in the winter semester.
+We also organise the orientation week (O-Woche) and other events outside the regular university routine.
+Sometimes these take place solely within our degree programme (such as coffee and cake at the start of the semester), but in collaboration with other Student councils at the Institute, we also occasionally organise larger celebrations, to which everyone is, of course, welcome!
+These include, for example, the 2024 Winter Party or a joint O-Woche for the winter semester.

 How do I become part of the Student council?